accordproject/markdown-transform/README.md

 npm run test
 ```

-Uses npm workspaces to run the test suite.
+This command uses npm workspaces to run the tests for each package in the monorepo.

 ---